All Episodes

 If it's such wonderful stuff, why not tell us now?

-He's a team player, folks.
+He's a team player.

-He's going to delay his vacation to Hawaii uh to stay here to lend any help and encouragement.
+He's going to delay his vacation to Hawaii to stay here to lend any help and encouragement.

-He says, Stay in the White House.
+He says, stay in the White House.

-Such tough duty to stay in the White House at Christmas time.
+Such tough duty to stay in the White House at Christmastime.

-I've been to the White House at Christmas time.
+I've been to the White House at Christmastime.

 It's beautiful.